EderSantana/keras_udrl/README.md

 # keras_udrl
 Keras implementation of Upside Down Reinforcement Learning

-* This is meant to be as small as possible, so it's not as flexible the authors' implementation [here](https://colab.research.google.com/drive/1ynS9g7YzFpNSwhva2_RDKYLjyGckCA8H?usp=sharing#scrollTo=Ypw6MFWIovhC) (in pytorch).
+* This is meant to be as small as possible for educational purposes, so it was not meant to be as flexible as the authors' implementation [here](https://colab.research.google.com/drive/1ynS9g7YzFpNSwhva2_RDKYLjyGckCA8H?usp=sharing#scrollTo=Ypw6MFWIovhC) (in pytorch).
+At least not yet...
 * Behavior function model assumes a gated (multiplicative) function between state and commands in the first few layers.
 But this should be super easy to change in Keras (have fun playing around).
 * Command scaling is hard coded for this environment.
 * Run with: `python main.py`